JaredFern/VecShare/README.md

 # VecShare: Framework for Sharing Word Embeddings
 Library is in the process of being updated.
 See https://github.com/MarcusYYY/WordEmbeddingPlatform for a stable test version of the VecShare framework.
 A fully operational release will be publicly available prior to the EMNLP 2017 conference, by **September 7**.

 A Python library for word embedding query, selection and download.
-Read more about VecShare: <PAPER_URL>.
+Read more about VecShare: bit.ly/VecShare.

 ## Prerequisites:
 Before installing this library, install the datadotworld Python library: